sybrew/the-seo-framework/readme.txt

 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.
 	* Settings tab's contents now correctly match the active tab when navigating back to the settings page (again).
 	* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
+	* When clicking on the character counter subsequently, the AJAX loader will now reappear correctly.
+	* TODO When you change the visibility state of a page, the protection is now relayed in the default robots' meta setting.
+		* This protection should now also affect the list-edit default entry. (remove IGNORE_PROTECTION & add tests) `* @since 4.1.0 Now allows protection for the robots meta.`
+	* Addressed an issue where when you double-clicked on the title prefix on an RTL-based site that causes selection of the title to fail.
 * **Other:**
 	* We improved plugin loading time by removing (another) class from the stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.